 As the new road constitutes a 'separate occupation or use' (see above) and the local council must accept its on-going maintenance and upkeep, a completed subdivision certificate will be required.

-Note If the subdivision certificate is completed by an accredited certifier of a statutory authority, the plan must also be signed by an authorised officer of the local council.
+Note If the subdivision certificate is completed by a registered certifier of a statutory authority, the plan must also be signed by an authorised officer of the local council.